PlushZ/master-thesis-presentation/slides.md

 - In particular, variants with the potential or demonstrated ability to be more transmissible, immune evasive have to be tracked.
 - Loads of data are being submitted regularly (more than 4000 unique labs submitting data to the GISAID database) and have to be immediately analyzed to monitor emergence and spread of new variants as well as understand the viral evolution dynamics.
 - 2
-- Nevertheless, transparent and freely available infrastructure for such analysis is not present everywhere.
+- SARS-CoV-2 variants are spread worldwide.
-- It is often the case that infectious disease outbreaks occur in remote areas without adequate infrastructure or in political situations that make unbiased interpretation of results impossible.
+- However, it is often the case that some variants occur in remote areas without adequate infrastructure or in political situations that make unbiased sars-cov-2 surveillance impossible.

 ------